 Madhaven played the title character.
 At age 18 his college entrusted him to as cultural ambassador to Canada representing India.
 He had won national public speaking awards and is fluent in English, Hindi and Tamil.
 He has appeared in such other films as "Rang de Basanti" (2006), "Guru" (2007) and "3 Idiots" (2009) which were all exceptional movies.

-Shaddra Srinath played the young woman wanting to more about the painted murals that were of the story she heard as a young girl on train ride.
+Shaddra Srinath played the young woman wanting to know more about the painted murals that were of the story she heard as a young girl on train ride.
 She had appeared in an awarding winning film with Madhaven, " Vikram Vedha (2017).

 I admire Netflix for grabbing a lot of foreign films, realizing a big part of their motive is to get foreigners and immigrants.
 Some English only speakers will eventually realize this is a gold mine of entertainment and understanding.